kevinfiol/mithril-starter/README.md

 ## Running & Building

-I used [yarn v1](https://classic.yarnpkg.com/lang/en/) for this project, but you can use npm if you wish.
+I used [pnpm](https://pnpm.js.org/) for this project, but you can use npm or yarn if you wish.

 Install dependencies:
 ```
-yarn
+pnpm install
 ```

 Run:
 ```
-yarn run dev
+pnpm run dev
 ```

 Build:
 ```
-yarn run build
+pnpm run build
 ```

 Test:
 ```
-yarn run test
+pnpm run test
 ```

 ## JSX